-This piece of news about the National Honor Society (NHS) and through our school was written by IVLA online High School English teacher and Success Coach, Mrs. Allison Halstead.
+This piece of news about the National Honor Society (NHS) was written by IVLA online high school English teacher and Success Coach, Mrs. Allison Halstead.

 National Honor Society Through an Online High School

 The National Honor Society has officially arrived at IVLA and I am so excited!
 Recently our 10th, 11th, and 12th graders had the opportunity to apply to be a part of this prestigious organization through our school.
 They will be getting the results this month.